Chaganti-Reddy/dotfiles/Readme.md

 13. If you are installing my nvim_gen config then first change the theme name in ~/.config/nvim/lua/chadrc.lua file to something like `nightowl` then after successfully loading all the plugins and if you have pywal setup then change the theme name back to `chadwal`.

-14. If you want to use brave browser then go to `brave://flags/` and change `Preferred Ozone platform` option to `auto` to automatically select the session between both wayland and xorg
+14. If you want to use brave browser then go to `brave://flags/` and change `Preferred Ozone platform` option to `auto` to automatically select the session between both wayland and xorg.

 ## Configuration